lionheart/git-bigstore/README.md

     $ echo "*.csv filter=bigstore" > .gitattributes

-After you run this, every time you stage a csv file, it will transparently copy the file to ".git/storage/objects" and will replace the file contents (as stored in git) with an identifier string starting with "bigstore$" and ending with the file's md5 hash.
+After you run this, every time you stage a csv file, it will transparently copy the file to ".git/storage/objects" and will replace the file contents (as stored in git) with an identifier string starting with `bigstore$` and ending with the file's md5 hash.

 By default, git-bigstore won't sync to S3, so to do that, just run: